bbazwalt/to-do/README.md

 • Tech Stack: Django, JavaScript, React, Bootstrap & PostgreSQL.

-• Wrote REST APIs for CRUD Operations like add, view, update & delete to-dos.
+• Implemented to-do functionalities such as adding, updating & deleting to-dos.

 • Arranged to-dos by completion status with checkbox to mark as completed.